Skip to main content

 Mirowitz Center at Covenant Place

-Laura Bryant serves as Educational Programs & Special Events Manager at the Mirowitz Center, which is an affiliate of the Covenant Place Foundation.
+Laura Bryant serves as Senior Program and Administrative Manager at the Mirowitz Center, which is an affiliate of the Covenant Place Foundation.
 She previously served as the Assistant Vice President of Government & Public Affairs Communications for Enterprise Holdings, Inc. Laura began her career with Southwestern Bell/AT&T before moving to The May Department Stores Company and Enterprise, and subsequently to the Mirowitz Center.

 She attended the University of Missouri-Columbia and graduated with a B.A. in Journalism (magazine) as well as a B.A. in Russian Area Studies.
 Her career also includes 14 years of public service in the City of Creve Coeur, Missouri.
 She served as a Planning & Zoning Commissioner for four years, then was elected to City Council, eventually serving five two-year terms before being termed-out.
 In 2006, the Creve Coeur-Olivette Chamber of Commerce awarded Laura its “Legislator of the Year” Award in recognition of her efforts to champion the rights of residential and commercial property owners against Eminent Domain abuse.